jundalisay/superb/content/en/research/mohammad/quran/sura-020a.md

 94. He said, “Son of my mother, do not seize me by my beard or my head.
-I feared you would say, `You have caused division among the Children of Israel, and did not regard my word.'“
+I feared you would say, `You have caused division among the Jews, and did not regard my word.'“
 95. He said, “What do you have to say, O Sa- marian?”